frmichel/sparql-micro-service/doc/04-install.md

 # Installation, configuration and deployment

-To install this project, you will need an Apache Web server and a write-enabled SPARQL endpoint (in our case, we used the [Corese-KGRAM](https://project.inria.fr/corese/) lightweight in-memory triple-store), and optionally an MongoDB instance to serve as the cache database (can be deactivated in [/src/sparqlms/config.ini](/src/sparqlms/config.ini)).
+To deploy and run this project, you will need an Apache Web server and a write-enabled SPARQL endpoint (in our case, we used the [Corese-KGRAM](https://project.inria.fr/corese/) lightweight in-memory triple-store), and optionally a MongoDB instance to serve as the cache database (can be deactivated in [/src/sparqlms/config.ini](../src/sparqlms/config.ini)).

+If you configure SPARQL micro-services using the [config.ini method](02-config.md#configuration-with-file-configini) configuration method, this is all you need.

-A Corese-KGRAM service is also required (possibly the same) to execute components that rely on the [STTL](http://ns.inria.fr/sparql-template/) and [LDScript](http://ns.inria.fr/sparql-extension/) features (see folder [/deployment/corese](/deployment/corese)):
+If you configure SPARQL micro-services using the [Service Description method](02-config.md#configuration-with-a-sparql-service-description-file), you also need a Corese-KGRAM service to execute the components that rely on the [STTL](http://ns.inria.fr/sparql-template/) and [LDScript](http://ns.inria.fr/sparql-extension/) features (see folder [/deployment/corese](../deployment/corese)):
-  * An STTL transformation service able to transform a SPARQL query into a [SPIN](http://spinrdf.org/sp.html) representation (see property `spin_endpoint` in [/src/sparqlms/config.ini](/src/sparqlms/config.ini)) is required when [passing arguments within the SPARQL query graph pattern](/doc/01-usage.md#passing-arguments-within-the-sparql-query-graph-pattern)
+  * An STTL transformation service able to transform a SPARQL query into a [SPIN](http://spinrdf.org/sp.html) representation (see property `spin_endpoint` in [/src/sparqlms/config.ini](../src/sparqlms/config.ini)) is required when [passing arguments within the SPARQL query graph pattern](01-usage.md#passing-arguments-within-the-sparql-query-graph-pattern)
-  * An STTL transformation service transforms micro-services Service Descriptions graphs into HTML pages with embedded JSON-LD (see [/src/sparqlms/resources/sms-html-description](/src/sparqlms/resources/sms-html-description)).
+  * An STTL transformation service transforms micro-services Service Descriptions graphs into HTML pages with embedded JSON-LD (see [/src/sparqlms/resources/sms-html-description](../src/sparqlms/resources/sms-html-description)).

 ## Pre-requisites